decentraland/adr/docs/ADR-51-catalyst-content-validations.md

 Validations will be moved to a library that will not depend on any other than definitions like schemas and types.

-It will expose an interface that will be implemented and required for validations execution, at the moment it means the Catalyst will provide this implementation but any other could do it.
+The library will require a set of functions, defined in an interface, to perform validations of the entities.
+Such functions will be needed to interact with the outside world i.e. The Graph.

+Needless to say, the content servers and potentially other tools (like the builder or the cli) will provide these functions to run validations anywhere.

 We will redefine the deployment contexts and only take into account: 'LOCAL' and 'SYNCED'.